Expand allCollapse all

 - advising on (and drafting all documents for) multiple, parallel, native title and cultural heritage negotiation processes with a number of different native title groups (both registered and unregistered); and

-- undertaking successful arbitration in the National Native Title Tribunal relating to good faith negotiations and the substantive matter as to whether the mining lease should be granted from a native title perspective.
+- undertaking successful arbitration in the National Native Title Tribunal relating to good faith negotiations and the substantive matter as to whether the main project mining lease should be granted from a native title perspective.

 NEGI: Mark is the native title adviser to the Northern Territory Government for the AU$800 million North East Gas Interconnector (NEGI) project.
 The pipeline will run between Tennant Creek in the NT and Mount Isa in Queensland, delivering gas from the NT to eastern gas markets.
 This is a significant project both for the NT and the Australian economies.